plakak/easy-vuex-modules/README.md

 };
 ```

-- When creating a module use defined namespace values as keys
+- When creating a module, use defined namespace values as keys
 ```javascript
 export const myModule = {
   state: {